floppyinfant/JUCE_VJi/docs/cpp/LEARN_CPP.md

 #include <algorithm>        // std::sort, std::find, ...

+// C-libraries for compatibility (have a '.h' at the end)
+#include <string.h>

-#include "PluginEditor.h"  // use "" for anything in your project folder
+// for anything in your project folder use "double quotes"
+#include "PluginEditor.h"
 ```

 #### Precompiled Header-Files (.pch)